2010 Year End Income and Revenues

 SERVOTRONICS, INC. ANNOUNCES

-Government procurements are expected to continue to be volatile and may result in significant period to period revenue fluctuations.
+Government procurements are expected to continue to be volatile and result in significant variances in period to period product delivery requirements.
 The Company’s marketing efforts continue to be enhanced by ongoing product developments at both the ATG and the CPG.
-The Company recently expanded its capabilities in its continuing efforts to add product lines and resources to the Company’s inventory of skills and product offerings.
-The Company’s many ATG products that are in a wide range of programs are expected to benefit from a recovering Global economy.
-The CPG’s product developments and expanded capabilities have led to significant government procurements and the expansion of the CPG’s product line.
+The Company continues to expand its capabilities by adding product lines and resources to the Company’s inventory of skills and product offerings.
+The Company’s many product developments and expanded capabilities are expected to benefit from a recovering global economy.

 Certain paragraphs of this release contain forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, such as those pertaining to the Company’s expectation of new business and success in its entry into new product programs.
 Forward-looking statements involve numerous risks and uncertainties.
 The Company derives a material portion of its revenue from contracts with agencies of the U.S. Government or their prime contractors.
 The Company’s business is performed under fixed price contracts and the following factors, among others, could cause actual results and future events to differ materially from those set forth or contemplated in the forward-looking statements: uncertainties in today’s global economy and global competition, difficulty in predicting defense appropriations, the vitality and ability of the commercial aviation industry to purchase new aircraft, the willingness and ability of the Company’s customers to fund long-term purchase programs, and market demand and acceptance both for the Company’s products and its customers’ products which incorporate Company-made components.
 The success of the Company also depends upon the trends that affect the national and international economy.
 Readers are cautioned not to place undue reliance on forward-looking statements, which reflect management’s analysis only as of the date hereof.
 The Company assumes no obligation to update forward-looking statements.